skybrush-io/live/README.md

 5. Start a development web server with `npm start` inside `flockwave-web`, and navigate to http://localhost:8080 from your browser.
-Alternatively, run `npm run start:electron` to run Flockwave within its own desktop app window.
+Alternatively, run `npm run start:electron` to run Skybrush Live within its own desktop app window.

 <a name="global-install-footnote">1</a>: You may need to run this command with elevated rights to succesfully install a package globally.
 In case you would prefer to avoid using sudo for global installs: [https://docs.npmjs.com/getting-started/fixing-npm-permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions)